benlau/qsyncable/README.md

 ![Workflow](https://raw.githubusercontent.com/benlau/qsyncable/master/docs/qsyncable-workflow.png)

-     DiffRunner (QSDiffRunner)
-     The DiffRunner compares two QVariantList to produce a patch for transforming one of the list to another list with minimum no. of steps.
+**DiffRunner (QSDiffRunner)** compares two QVariantList to produce a patch for transforming one of the list to another list with minimum no. of steps.
 The result can be applied on a QSListModel.
 DiffRunner use an O(n) algorithm and therefore it should be fast enough for regular UI application.

-     ListModel (QSListModel)
-     QSListModel is an implementation of QAbstactItemModel.
+**ListModel (QSListModel)** is an implementation of QAbstactItemModel.
 It stores data in a list of QVariantMap.
 It will emit insert, remove, move and data changed signals according to the patch applied.

 QSyncable provides the two classes above for user to convert their own data structure to a QML friendly list model.
 Usually there are several ways to update a list model.
 QSyncable combines all of update methods into a single process - patching.